overfrenzy/DiscordBot/README.md

 # DiscordBot
-Bot for xKiichan's discord server
+Bot for a discord server